 Brewery History

-A key feature of Gozenshu is the use of the ancient Botaimoto brewing style, which traces back to the Shorakuji temple on the mountain of Bodaisen in Nara Prefecture 500 years ago.
-This method, predating even the kimoto and yamahai techniques, is regarded as teh precursor to any natural fermentation process.
-The Bodaimoto method differs significantly from kimoto and yamahai, as it introduces an additional step: uncooked rice is mixed with water until sufficient lactic acid level are present, producing a lactic acid water called soyashimizu.
-Bodaimoto while similar to kimoto methods, it results in a sake with much deeper, richer flavours with a smooth finish.
+Currently led by toji (master brewer) Maiko Tsuji, one of a handful of female toji in Japan.
+All of Gozenshu sake is brewed using the ancient bodaimoto brewing style, which traces back to the Shoryaku-ji temple on the mountain of Bodaisen in Nara Prefecture 500 years ago.
+Bodaimoto, predating even the kimoto and yamahai brewing style and is regarded as the precursor to any natural fermentation process.
+The bodaimoto method differs significantly from kimoto and yamahai, as it introduces an additional step in the brewing process.
+Using uncooked rice mixed with water until sufficient lactic acid level are present, producing a lactic acid water called soyashi-mizu.
+Bodaimoto while similar to kimoto brewing style, results in a sake with much deeper, richer flavours with a smooth finish.

 Regionality